nathanjzhao/nathanjzhao.github.io/_posts/2024-08-03-archetypes-and-presentation.markdown

 This ties into the broader question of [being serious](/being-serious).
 So, what does this entail?
 Yes, I am engaged in state-of-the-art MRI reconstruction research.
 Yes, I have numerous hobby projects with the potential to become products.
 Yes, I am implementing and parallelizing machine learning models from scratch at a startup.
 Yes, I have the capacity to found a startup, work at a quant firm, or be a proficient software engineer, while also pursuing my other passions.

 Interestingly, if I were serious, this would be an excellent inadvertent way to highlight my achievements.
-Perhaps I could maintain this as my most recent blog post and adjust the dates of my other posts.
-The commit history is the ultimate truth.
+Perhaps I could maintain this as my most recent blog post and adjust the dates of my other posts.[^1] The commit history is the ultimate truth.
 After all, who doesn't appreciate a creative use of rhetoric?

-If you don't tell people who you are, who will?
+[^1]: [being serious](/being-serious) was made August 2nd, and this post was made August 3rd.
+Those (so far) were the only few dates I've changed because it would seem peculiar if I were posting all at once.